Missouri Online Sports Betting

 Retail vs. online sportsbooks in Missouri

 Missouri’s Amendment 2 allows for both online and retail sports betting.
+Retail books need to be within a casino or within a block of a professional sports stadium.
 Many of the state’s casinos are owned by companies that also have a sports betting arm, so you can expect a handful of in-person sportsbooks to pop up in the state.
+Indeed, several operators (Caesars, Fanatics, ESPNBet, and BetMGM) have already announced plans for retail sportsbooks.

 Many of the differences are fairly obvious, but it’s worth noting them for players who may not be familiar with both avenues of sports betting.